Teaching the Five Elements

 What are the Five Elements?

-The FidesOak® HPT® Model is rooted in a comprehensive study conducted by the Center for Evidence Based Management (CEMBa) in the Netherlands.
+The FidesOak® HPT® Model is rooted in a comprehensive study conducted by the Center for Evidence Based Management (CEBMa) in the Netherlands.
 This study utilised various research sources, including the ABI/INFORM global business database, organisational research, and psychology papers, with a particular focus on high performance and related organisational culture.
 The study identified five key elements that were consistently found to influence high performance.
 These elements were then tested for their strength in predicting and influencing organisational culture performance, with Team Cohesion emerging as the most influential factor.
 However, all five elements demonstrated a significant strength of relationship, underscoring their importance.

 The five elements identified in the study form the core of the FidesOak® HPT® Model.
 From these elements, FidesOak® developed the HPT® Habits Framework, which outlines specific habits that, when consistently demonstrated, contribute to cultivating a high-performing organisational culture.
 FidesOak® measures organisational culture against these elements and habits, monitoring and trending them throughout project execution.
 These elements and habits also inform the content of FidesOak®'s workshops and guide our coaching, ensuring a consistent and integrated approach — referred to as the "golden thread" — throughout our programs.